dineshpinto/pythermal/README.md

 ### Changelog (15/2/2015)

-4. Parallelization of hamiltonian() governed by distribution function distribute()
+4. Parallel processing of hamiltonian() governed by distribution function distribute()
 5. Parallel processing carried out using Process function from multiprocessing library
 6. multiprocessing.queue to store output of each process and clear(optional, improves stability) it afterwards